greenhippie/aws_deep_learning_training/ProjectGoal.md

-TODO: Update this

-# Chicago-Crime
+# Banking-Fraud
-The Anti "Minority Report".
-To prevent criminal activity before it happens and save lives on both sides of the event.
+The Anti "Catch Me If You Can".
+To identify fraudlant banking activity as it happens and minimize the effect of identity theft on individuals.

 # Datasets
 - Chicago Crime Data Sets: